raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS Inverter: Voltage Transfer Characteristic (VTC).md

-  ## what happen if  I chnage the value of w/l ?
+  ## 🤔 what happen if  I chnage the value of w/l ?

 - so the next thing is that we have to find the Wp/ LP / Wn/Ln ratio  so that we can identify how much should pmos greater than nmos
 - so we have to derive some equations for this review we will directly see the equation for now

-## here are the equations
+## 📐here are the equations

 ![WhatsApp Image 2025-10-17 at 15 48 04_d1a6651f](https://github.com/user-attachments/assets/4913484c-1016-46d5-9ca9-a5ed8af4ecc4)